wp-plugins/just-writing/readme.txt

 4. A real DFWM!

 == Changelog ==
+= 2.11 =
+* Added option to center the toolbar on screen.

 = 2.10 =
 * Added Font, Font Size, Font Color and Background Color selector options